Why Idrissa Gueye Is Willing to Return AFCON Medals to Morocco After Controversial Verdict

 Source: Getty Images

 CAF based its decision on Articles 82 and 84 of the competition’s regulations, ruling that Senegal’s brief walk off during the final amounted to a forfeiture.
-The match was therefore recorded as a 3-0 result in favour of Morocco.

 Read also

-Senegal had initially won the game in extra time after returning to the pitch, but the Appeal Board concluded that the interruption was enough to invalidate the result.
+Senegal had initially won the game in extra time after returning to the pitch, but the CAF Appeal Board concluded that the interruption was enough to invalidate the result.

-Why Gueye wants to hand medals to Morocco
+Why Gueye will hand medals to Morocco

 Gueye, who captained Senegal in the final in the absence of Kalidou Koulibaly, shared his thoughts after Everton’s 3-0 Premier League win over Chelsea.

-He told Canal+ as cited by France24:
+He told Canal+, as cited by France24:

 Despite the gesture, the veteran midfielder made it clear he does not accept CAF’s verdict.

-"We did what we had to do on the pitch, we won that match.
 "We deserve to be African champions.
 We are the African champions as far as we're concerned.
-Titles are won on the pitch, not in offices."
+Titles are won on the pitch, not in offices, he remarked.

 Read also